 Director of Undergraduate Studies, Department of Molecular Biology

-Elizabeth (Liz) Gavis is the Damon B. Pfeiffer Professor in the Department of Molecular Biology and an Associated Faculty of the Princeton Neuroscience Institute at Princeton University.
+Elizabeth Gavis (Liz) is the Damon B. Pfeiffer Professor in the Life Sciences in the Department of Molecular Biology and an Associated Faculty of the Princeton Neuroscience Institute at Princeton University.
 Liz became hooked on research during a summer internship at the Carnegie Institute for Embryology, just after graduating from high school.
-She majored in Biology at Yale University, continuing her work during subsequent summers at the Carnegie Institute and at Johns Hopkins University Medical School.
-She also greatly enjoyed her senior thesis research in the Biology Department at Yale.
+She majored in Biology at Yale University, continuing her work at the Carnegie Institute and then at Johns Hopkins University Medical School during her college summers.
 These experiences led her to enter the MSTP and the Biochemistry Department at Stanford University Medical School, where she earned MD and PhD degrees.
 After a postdoctoral fellowship at the Whitehead Institute at MIT, Liz joined the Princeton faculty in 1994.

 Areas of Research

 Ph.D.
 Biochemistry, Stanford University

 M.D., Stanford University Medical School